 1. complex - complex function - complex math

-2. complex animate(z) for phase animation, the independent variable must be z.
+2. complex animate(z) or complex2D(x) for phase animation in complex plane, the independent variable must be z.

-3. complex plot(z) for phase and/or modulus, the independent variable must be z.
+3. complex plot(z) for phase and/or modulus in complex plane, the independent variable must be z.

-4. complex2D(x) for complex 2 curves of real and imag parts, the independent variable must be x.
+5. complex2D show re2D(x) and im2D(x) for complex 2 curves of real and imag parts in real and imag domain, the independent variable must be x.

 References